 Now, at this time… the market was resilient, and the housing market was hot.
 It seems like everyone was getting homes, banks were packaging these loans and creating investment products.
 That spelled trouble.
 These banks, traders, and investors were buying and selling these products, but didn’t understand the math behind it.

 Here’s a look at the hourly chart of SPY.

 Now, I’m not saying you could predict extreme events with this… but what I have discovered is the fact the “money pattern” is useful for directional bets.
-Moreover, it’s what I’ve been using to consistently multiply my money – and I think you can learn my approach in 30 days.
+Moreover, black swan trading is what I’ve been using to consistently multiply my money – and I think you can learn my approach in 30 days.

-If you’re still confused about options trading, check out this guide – outlining everything from hedging (on page 13) and my strategy to spot directional trades (page 37).
+If you’re still confused about black swan events and how they apply to options trading, check out this guide – outlining everything from hedging (on page 13) and my strategy to spot directional trades (page 37).

 ===> Download It Here